dog feet Infection

 Injury to foot or paw

-3. Are there bumps or growths on the paw pads?
+- Bumps or growths on the paw pads

 First you have to rule out infections, injuries and fungal infections.